GaryBall/COMP0087_project/README.md

 7. The evaluation files.
   - We also create a separate evaluation file for your reference.
+This is the **easy way** to test our system.
 Please refer to the data directory *./COMP0087_project/exp_nbs/evaluations/* and find file *evaluation_final.ipynb* to reproduce our experiment results if necessary
   - All the evaluations are based on the dataset *350k_GPT-2_Score.csv*
   -  We upload all our trained model to huggingface (https://huggingface.co/jky594176).
 We also create a separate evaluation file for your reference.
 Please refer to the *.ipynb* file to evaluate our model.
 Using that, you can reproduce our experiment results.